-Katy Shanahan is a managing director in the Business Intelligence and Investigations practice of Kroll, based in the Boston office.
+Katy Shanahan is a managing director in the Forensic Investigations and Intelligence practice of Kroll, based in the Boston office.
 Since joining Kroll in June 2006, Katy has worked on, and currently manages, a variety of complex multijurisdictional investigations on behalf of clients in diverse sectors, including large-scale due diligence assignments in support of IPOs and other transactional dealings, asset searches, investigations of employee fraud and misconduct, and theft of intellectual property (IP).

 Her efforts support her clients’ needs in crisis management, litigation support and corporate contests.
 Additionally, she has significant experience in both cyber security and physical and operational security casework.
 She has managed and worked on several domestic and international asset search investigations for Fortune 100 companies, individuals and judgment creditors.
 Katy has additionally managed and provided analysis on hundreds of due diligence assignments, both domestic and international, while at Kroll.
 In one case, she exposed an individual who was operating a Ponzi scheme, whereby he was bilking investors of millions of dollars by factoring payments related to fictitious medical malpractice, discrimination and personal injury settlements.